Altreus/colourblind/README.md

 don't really need to cross-browser test it for colourblindness so you only need one such browser.

-By which I mean, it works in Chrome.
+By which I mean, it works in Chrome and Firefox.

-If anyone wants to try to get Firefox to behave (currently it just turns everything blank) I'm all for it.